Dutch MPs in plan to shut EU website on Russian propaganda

 The Dutch outcry came when the EU flagged stories from De Gelderlander, a mainstream regional newspaper, and two anti-EU news sites with a cult following - Geenstijl.nl and TPO.nl.

-EUvsdisinfo site flagged them on grounds they had repeated Russian lines - that Ukraine was corrupt and full of fascists, that Russia was innocent on MH17 - without substantiating the claims, adding context, or quoting other sources.
+EUvsdisinfo flagged them on grounds they had repeated Russian lines - that Ukraine was corrupt and full of fascists, that Russia was innocent on MH17 - without substantiating the claims, adding context, or quoting other sources.

 It said in a note published online on 8 March that it had acted "wrongly", adding: "We welcome feedback and an online form is available to report any mistakes".